Ithaca Health Alliance: Clinic services

 IFC is one of only three medically integrated free clinics in the U.S., meaning that both conventional and complementary healthcare professionals treat visitors.
 A physician and a registered nurse are always on duty.

 Conventional medical care accounts for approximately 70 percent of the services the Free Clinic provides.
 On most days, alternative practitioners, such as herbalists, chiropractors, and acupuncturists, collaborate with physicians and registered nurses.
 A newly developed occupational therapy program offers case management and therapy for a range of human conditions.

 Clinic volunteers

 A large group of support personnel manages the office, advising patients and visitors about community resources and advocating for patients' needs.
-In excess of 75 volunteers, including students from local colleges and universities, along with many interested and dedicated community members, freely contribute their time to the ongoing success of IFC.
+IFC is also staffed by more than 75 volunteers, including community members and students from local colleges and universities.

 Statistics

 In its first year of operation, the Free Clinic completed more than 850 patient visits, nearly triple the number initially anticipated.
 In its second year, the Clinic had 1,880 visits, while in 2008, 2,091 visits were made to IFC.
 According to data for the first half of 2009, 70 volunteers contributed 1,735 hours of service, resulting in a total of 1,121 patient visits.
 IFC is nearly always busy.

 An estimated 12,000 residents of Tompkins County lack health insurance.
 Without IFC, many of these individuals would also likely be without medical care.
 Unable to afford out-of-pocket service fees, uninsured residents in and around Ithaca frequently become dangerously ill before they learn about IFC.
 Three years of providing care to indigent and working poor populations have revealed to staff and volunteers that IFC is the primary source of care for most of the Clinic's patients.